 This is the time where you look at the next month’s calendar for your business, and you make a plan for what you’ll talk about on social media each day.

-Look through your rotation of topics list and think about different ways you could plan to engage your audience.
+Look through your “rotation of topics list” that you created in step #3, and think about different ways you could plan to engage your audience.

 You could also look through some social media pages of businesses who are marketing to your audience.
 What kind of content are they posting?
 Could you do a similar idea for your business?